Oba Chandler: Sentence and aftermath

 Joan, Michelle, and Christe Rogers were buried in their hometown on June 13, 1989, after a funeral service attended by about 300 family members and friends.
 Numerous police officers were present to keep reporters and television crews out of the church during the service.

 Chandler was found guilty of the murders and was sentenced to death on November 4, 1994.
 He maintained his innocence and continued to pursue legal appeals while on Florida's death row.
 He admitted to the Madeira Beach incident but said the sex was consensual and that the victim had changed her mind during the act.
 Because Chandler had already been sentenced to death for the Rogers murders and because prosecutors did not want to subject Blair to the emotional trauma of a rape trial, he was never prosecuted for her rape.

 Chandler awaited execution of his sentence at the Union Correctional Institution.
 Shortly after the trial and conviction, his wife Debra filed for divorce and their marriage was dissolved a year later.
 Chandler was no longer allowed to see his daughter Whitney and in accordance with his ex-wife's wishes, he was not allowed to see later photographs of her.
 In July 2008, Chandler was on Florida's short list of executions.

 Profiling experts speculated Chandler may have killed previously, based on the belief that a first-time killer would not be experienced or bold enough to abduct and kill three women at once.
-Chandler remained a suspect in the 1982 murder of a woman whose body was found floating off Anna Maria Island until 2011, when the body was identified as 29-year-old Amy Hurst and her husband was arrested and charged with her murder.
+Chandler remained a suspect in the 1982 murder of a woman whose body was found floating off Anna Maria Island until 2011, when the body was identified as 29-year-old Amy Hurst and her husband William was arrested and charged with her murder, and was sentenced to life in prison on April 4, 2011.
 Chandler was never charged with another murder.
 All of his appeals of his 1994 conviction were denied; his last was in May 2007.

 After his conviction, Chandler was named by media as one of Florida's most notorious criminals.
 He said his last words before his execution would be, "Kiss my rosy red ass".
 In May 2011, comparisons were drawn between Chandler's case and trial in 1994, and the murder case of Caylee Anthony.
 In both cases, heightened media attention forced the selection of jurors who lived outside the county where the crime had been committed.
 One of the jurors in Chandler's 1994 trial said, "He scared some of the jurors when he would sit there and stare at you and have that stupid grin on his face.
 He would make your skin crawl."

 Judge Susan F. Schaeffer, who presided over the 1994 trial and ultimately sentenced Chandler described him in a 2011 interview as "a man with no soul".
 She said, "It's the worst case as far as factually, and as far as a defendant without saving grace, that I ever handled.
 And I represented plenty of people who were not necessarily good people."